Kia Ceed 2012-2018 review | A sound used family car purchase

 • If there’s a bit of boy racer in you: The Ceed GT is powered by a turbocharged 1.6-litre petrol engine good for 198bhp: this gives the GT the potential of 0-60mph in 7.4 seconds and a top speed of 143mph.
 Kia has done a great job with the Ceed GT’s external visuals, while inside Recaro sports seats reinforce the fact that this is the sporty model in the range.
 However, for all its get-up-and-go and macho looks, the Ceed GT isn’t characterful enough to drive to be considered a top-notch hot hatch.

-• If your family travels with a lot of ‘stuff’: While both the three- and five-door versions of the Ceed are generously equipped in the boot department, the Sportwagon, or SW, can swallow most of the clobber associated with family outings: it’s larger inside than a VW Golf estate.
+• If your family travels with a lot of ‘stuff’: While both the three- and five-door versions of the Ceed are generously equipped in the boot department, the Sportwagon, or SW, can swallow most of the clobber associated with family outings: it’s larger inside than the contemporary VW Golf estate.
 As for engines, if you’re running the length and breadth of the country visiting relatives then the 1.6-litre diesel has the torque to haul along heavy loads.
 But if you’re mainly a city dweller then the turbocharged 1.0-litre three-cylinder petrol unit is punchier than its capacity suggests.

 Brett Fraser